ua-snap/ardac-notebooks/README.md

 I guess the nice thing here is that deploying is super easy, just push to main :rocket:

-## Development Story
+## Testing & Development Story

+### Testing

-Development is a lil' tricky because of how JupyterLite and GitHub Pages handle HTTP (vs. HTTPS) requests and because of how JupyterLite can build with an environment distinct from the local development environment.
+Testing is a lil' tricky because of how JupyterLite and GitHub Pages handle HTTP (vs. HTTPS) requests and because of how JupyterLite can build with an environment distinct from the local development environment.

 To get started, I recommend the following steps: